Kayden Jackson: Ipswich Town

+Derby County

+On 2 July 2024, Jackson signed with Championship club Derby County, on a two-year contract.
+On 9 August, he made his debut for the club in a 2–4 loss against Blackburn Rovers in the league.
+Four days later, Jackson scored his first goal for the club, netting the winner in a 2–1 EFL Cup win at home to Chesterfield.
+On 17 August 2024, Jackson scored his first league goal for Derby in a 1–0 victory over Middlesbrough.
+Jackson played in all 49 of Derby's fixtures during the 2024–25 season, scoring 4 goals as the club finished in 19th place in the Championship.

 International career

 Jackson was selected and called up to the England C team in March 2016, to play against Ukraine U23s.
 Jackson scored the second goal on his international debut in Kyiv later that month, as England C ran out 2–0 winners.

 Playing style

 Jackson played more as a winger in the 2022–23 season.